rohit-goswami/mrroh/content/posts/first.md

 <details>
     <summary><span style="color:red">Reveal Solution</span></summary>

-Our end goal is to provide right callvalue which is in wei to make the JUMP execution jump to JUMPDEST. notice the offset for jumpdest is 8. therefore we can pass 8 as callvalue and yay! you solve it.
+Our end goal is to provide right callvalue to make the correct execution of JUMP code and next instruction set should start from JUMPDEST.
+Note the offset for jumpdest is 8. therefore we can pass 8 as callvalue and woof! puzzle solved.

-:sunglasses: :checkered_flag:

 ![](https://i.imgur.com/kG6OjxD.png)